We're looking for volunteers that share our passion for progressive and technical metal music.

 - are knowledgeable and enthusiastic about the 'djent' phenomenon

 - have some time to spare to work on the site, and are able to contribute on a regular basis

 If you are interested in joining our moderation team, you should get in touch with us as soon as possible.
 You can use the contact form (select the category 'site administrator') or send an email to admin at got-djent dot com.

-As a new recruit, you are given a trial period which lasts roughly one month.
-During this period, you get to familiarise yourself with our site infrastucture and software, and you get to know the rest of the team.
+As a new recruit, you'll be given a brief interactive tutorial on Skype or Google Hangout, to get an idea of how things work in practice, followed by a trial period which lasts roughly one month.
+During this period, you can familiarise yourself with our site infrastucture and software, and you get to know the rest of the team.
 You also show us what you're worth, by performing the moderation tasks outlined earlier.